cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 4. You can see how easy it is to create a custom montage view, play with the different options, e.g. `[Increment]`.

+5. Try to create a similar figure using Omero.figure.

 **Tags:** exercise montage-1

 \pagebreak